github/codeql/docs/codeql/writing-codeql-queries/introduction-to-ql.rst

 Running a query
 ---------------

-You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>` or the `CodeQL template <https://github.com/codespaces/new?template_repository=github/codeql-codespaces-template>'.
+You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>` or the `CodeQL template <https://github.com/codespaces/new?template_repository=github/codeql-codespaces-template>' on GitHub Codespaces.

 Here is an example of a basic query:

 .. code-block:: ql

-   import <language>
+   import tutorial

    select "hello world"